pharo-contributions/clap-st/src/Clap-Core.package/ClapParameter.class/README.md

-I am an abstract class for a command and its syntax
+I represent an abstract class for a command and its syntax.